rchastain/eschecs/README.md

 | `-g <v>`, `--green=<v>` | Color for legal target squares. |
 | `-r <v>`, `--red=<v>` | Color for the square of a king being in check. |

 The settings and the current game are automatically saved when you close the application, and reloaded when you start it.
-(Excepted when you use the `-p` parameter: in that case the previous game will not be reloaded.)

 ### Available fonts and sizes